Fukaya category of Grassmannians: rectangles: Critical points and torus charts

-This is well defined because the missing Pl\"{u}cker coordinates in the definition, i.e. those $\check{p}_d$ that don't correspond to $d$ rectangular Young diagram, are determined by the Pl\"{u}cker relations in $\mathbb{C}[\check{\Gr}(k,n)]$.
-Indeed, one can show that the rectangular coordinates $\{p_{d_{i\times j}}\}\cup\{p_\emptyset\}$ form a transcendence basis of the function field $\mathbb{C}(\check{\Gr}(k,n))$, so that the non-rectangular Pl\"{u}cker coordinates are rational functions of the rectangular ones; moreover, these rational functions must be Laurent polynomials.
-This is an instance of the \textit{Laurent phenomenon} in the theory of cluster algebras, see \cite{RW}.\\\\ The map above is an open embedding with image
+This is well defined because the missing Pl\"{u}cker coordinates in the definition, i.e. those $\check{p}_d$ that don't correspond to $d$ rectangular Young diagram, are determined by the Pl\"{u}cker relations in $\mathbb{C}[\vGr(k,n)]$.
+Indeed, one can show that the rectangular coordinates form a transcendence basis of the function field $\mathbb{C}(\vGr(k,n))$, so that the non-rectangular Pl\"{u}cker coordinates are rational functions of the rectangular ones; moreover, these rational functions must be Laurent polynomials.
+This is an instance of the \textit{Laurent phenomenon} in the theory of cluster algebras, see for example \cite{RW}.